 What is the Freestore Foodbank?

-The Freestore Foodbank of Cincinnati, Ohio is the largest emergency food provider in the Tri-State area, providing more than 20 million meals annually over a 20 county region in Ohio, Kentucky and Indiana.
+The Freestore Foodbank of Cincinnati, Ohio is the largest emergency food and services provider in the Tri-State area, providing more than 20 million meals annually over a 20 county region in Ohio, Kentucky and Indiana.
 We purchase, solicit and collect donated food from manufacturers, wholesalers, retailers and government agencies and distribute it to about 260 community partner agencies.
 The Freestore Foodbank is a member of Feeding America, the national network of food banks and food rescue programs.
 The Freestore Foodbank is an independent nonprofit 501(c)(3) organization.
 To download our IRS Form 990, click here.